benchmarko/CPCBasic/README.md

   not flash.
 Currently you have to redraw the screen with another color to get a flashing effect.]
 - [fixed: Comparison with equal in assignment is possible now: `a=0: x=(a=0): ?x`, returns -1 for true as on the CPC]
 - [fixed: No sound]
+- [fixed: *ENT* (tone envelopes); hardware volume envelopes with sepcial *ENV* syntax "="]
+- [fixed: RESTORE for lines without *DATA*: search next *DATA* line]
+- [done: Separate sample library; sample category]

-## Extensions
+## Extensions and Features

 - *MODE 3*: High resolution with real 640x400 pixel and 16 colors; 8x8 pixel characters: [Rectangles](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=rectangles)
+- *|MODE,n*: Change mode without *CLS* (experimental)
 - Computations are not limited to 16 bits
-- Peek&Poke can access "large" memory, not only 64K or 512K.
+- *PEEK&POKE* can access "large" memory, not only 64 KB or 512 KB.

 ## Programming hints

-- It is BASIC with "wrap factor".
+- CPCBasic is BASIC with "wrap factor".
 However, do not use busy waiting.
 Put in *FRAME* or *CALL &BD19* commands.
+  - There is a special feature for the *INKEY$* function: If it returns no key more than once during a frame, a *FRAME* is implicitely called.
+- Use URL parameter "tron=true" to activate line tracing mode with *TRON* and *TROFF*
+- Use *OPENIN* and *INPUT#9* to load data from a file in the current "directory"
+- If the program is complete (that means, no *MERGE* or *CHAIN MERGE* inside), line number destinations are checked for existence.
+For example, if the *line number* in *GOTO line* does not exist, the compilation fails.
+- Most commands and functions are checked for number of arguments but not for argument types.

 ## Possible Future Enhancements

 - Drag and drop BASIC programs (tokenized or ASCII) into CPCBasic
-- Separate sample library; sample category
 - DSK images support
 - Pause key
 - Create buttons for the keys that the BASIC program checks (useful for e.g. mobile devices)
 - RSX extension libraries / plugins programmed in JavaScript
 - Can we detect Busy Loops and insert *FRAME* automatically?
+- Access screen memory with *PEEK&POKE*
+- Shall we support hardware scrolling with *OUT* or is it already a hardware emulation feature?
 - Extension: More colors, e.g. 256
 - Optimizations of the resulting JavaScript code
 - Further checks during compile time